9 Vital Healthcare Website Design Tips for 2023

 The average healthcare organization is struggling to create compelling user experiences.
 They are also grappling with how to craft beautiful and usable designs that delight and amaze their users.

-In this article we will quickly review the top five web design principles every healthcare company should be watching in 2018 (and implement it religiously with any new website redesign!)
+In this article, we will quickly review the top nine web design principles every healthcare company should be watching in 2023 (and implement it religiously with any new website redesign).

 Data visualization is a concept many organizations in healthcare and elsewhere have started adopting.
 Traditionally known in the context of business intelligence tools, data visualization has started making its way into the consumer space.